AaryanDahal17/Fullstack-app-with-nextjs-mongodb/README.md

-# Basic full stack app using next
+# Basic full stack app using nextjs,mongodb
 <br/>
 This is an app made to track expenses between peers
 <br/>